-- 3. We agreed the 2022 and 2021 Bank Reconciliation adjusted UAN Balances and Adjusted Bank Balances as of December 31, 2022 and 2021 to the total fund cash balances reported in the Fund Status Report and the financial statements filed by the Township in the Hinkle System.
-The amounts agreed. - 4.
-We confirmed the December 31, 2022 bank account balance with the Ohio Pooled Collateral System and the Township's financial institution.
+- 4. We confirmed the December 31, 2023 bank account balance with the Ohio Pooled Collateral System.
 We found no exceptions.
-We also agreed the confirmed balances to the amounts appearing in the December 31, 2022 bank reconciliation without exception. - 5.
-We selected five reconciling debits (such as outstanding checks) from the December 31, 2022 bank reconciliation: - a.
+We also agreed the confirmed balance to the amount appearing in the December 31, 2023 bank reconciliation without exception. - 5.
+We selected 5 reconciling debits (such as outstanding checks) from the December 31, 2023 bank reconciliation: - a.
 We traced each debit to the subsequent January bank statement.
 We found no exceptions. - b.
-We traced the amounts and dates to the check register, and determined the debits were dated prior to December 31.
+We traced the amounts and dates to the check register and determined the debits were dated prior to December 31.
 We found no exceptions.

-Property Taxes and Intergovernmental Cash Receipts
+Property Taxes, Intergovernmental and Other Confirmable Cash Receipts

-- 1. We selected a total of five receipts from the Statement of Semiannual Apportionment of Taxes, the State Distribution Transaction List (DTL), and the Hancock County Vendor Invoice List from 2022 and a total of five from 2021: - a.
-We compared the amount from the above named reports to the amount recorded in the Receipt Register Report.
+- 1. We selected a total of 5 receipts from the Statement of Semiannual Apportionment of Taxes, the State Distribution Transaction Lists (DTL) and the County Auditor's DTLs from 2023 and a total of 5 from 2022: - a.
+We compared the amounts from the above named reports to the amounts recorded in the Receipt Register Report.
 The amounts agreed. - b.
-We inspected the Receipt Register Report to determine these receipts were allocated to the proper funds as required by Ohio Rev. Code §§ 5705.05-.06 and 5705.10.
+We inspected the Receipt Register Report to determine these receipts were allocated to the proper fund as required by Ohio Rev. Code §§ 5705.05 and 5705.10.
 We found no exceptions. - c.
-We inspected the Receipt Register Report to determine whether the receipt was recorded in the proper year.
-The receipt was recorded in the proper year.
-We found no exceptions. - We inspected the Receipt Register Report to determine whether it included two real estate tax receipts for 2022 and 2021.
+We inspected the Receipt Register Report to determine whether the receipts were recorded in the proper year.
+The receipts were recorded in the proper year.
+We found no exceptions. - 2.
+We inspected the Receipt Register Report to determine whether it included 2 real estate tax receipts 2023 and 2022.
 The Receipt Register Report included the proper number of tax receipts for each year.
-We found no exceptions.
+We found no exceptions. - 3.
+The Park received \$4,100 from donors in 2023 and \$4,430 from donors in 2022.
+We agreed the amounts to the Receipt Register Report.
+We observed that two donors restricted their donation to the maintenance of the Greenway Trail and support for the Red Brook Metropark improvements.
+The park spent these amounts for their intended purposes in 2023 and 2022.